ryan-lab-duke/programming-for-sds-site/book/assignments/06-assignment.md

 * a) What time period does the data represent?

-* b) Plot one variable using **pyplot style** (i.e. `plt.plot()`), including axis labels, a gridded background, and customized linestyle, linewdith, and color.
+* b) Plot one variable using **pyplot style** (i.e. `plt.plot()`), including axis labels, a gridded background, and customized linestyle, linewidth, and color.

-* c) Plot another variable, this time using the **object-oriented style** (i.e. `ax.plot()`), including axis labels, a gridded background, and customized linestyle, linewdith, and color.
+* c) Plot another variable, this time using the **object-oriented style** (i.e. `ax.plot()`), including axis labels, a gridded background, and customized linestyle, linewidth, and color.

 * d) Make a multi-panel figure with two rows and one column that plots two different variables (one variable in each).
-Customize these plots again to include axis labels, a gridded background, and customized linestyle, linewdith, and color.
+Customize these plots again to include axis labels, a gridded background, and customized linestyle, linewidth, and color.
 This time, also add a legend.

 * Bonus point: